JackPotat0/jackpotat0.github.io/docs/game.md

   <summary>Opinions</summary>

   Makoto: Not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
 Liked him better than Hajime from D2 (so far).

   Kyoko: Best girl.
 Kyoko smug gives me life.
 But she does not have too many interesting character growth.

   Toko: Archetype, maybe theres more idk

   Junko: Plot device.
 Next.

   Celeste: Good character.
 Interesting dynamic of a realist having an improbable dream.
 Designed the most complicated case in the game imo.

   Hina: Good and sane girl.
 Other than that one time she lost herself.

   Sayaka: Totally nailed that she is the first killer and/or first death.
 Game is pushing too hard.

   Byakuya: Actually an interesting character with defining strengths, weakness and little growth.
 All in the hangouts though.
 Serves as an insert point for slightly smarter players.

   Chihiro: I didn't see that coming.

-  Sakura: Probably the most upright and and respectable character.
+  Sakura: Probably the most upright and and respectable character in the game.
 RIP.

 </details>

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |